 The information in this article applies to:

-When Chief Architect detects a gap between a wall that defines a living space and the roof plane (or planes) above it, it automatically creates an Attic Wall to fill the gap.
-This Attic Wall is located on the floor above the wall that defines the living space.
+The most common reason this warning will display is when the Chief Architect software detects a gap between a wall that defines a living space and the roof plane (or planes) above it, an automatic wall is created on the floor above to fill the gap.
+This new Attic Wall is located on the floor above the wall that defines the living space.
 A classic example is the Attic Wall that is created above a Full Gable Wall.

 Attic Walls are only generated when there is a roof present.
 Any time the roof is rebuilt using the Build Roof dialog, the program deletes and rebuilds not only the roof planes but any automatically generated Attic Walls that might be in the plan.
 This helps to keep the entire 3D model current.

 Attic Walls are also rebuilt whenever walls, floors and ceilings are rebuilt.
-This is another means of keeping the model up-to-date and can be done by selecting Build> Floor> Rebuild Walls/Floors/Ceilings from the menu or by pressing F12 on your keyboard.
+This is another means of keeping the model up-to-date and can be done by selecting Build> Floor> Rebuild Walls/Floors/Ceilings from the menu.